 Let’s face it, the freight audit and pay process is one of the least favorite tasks within the logistics industry.
 One would think moving freight from anywhere in the country to anywhere in the country on any given day comes with challenges that would never approach paying a bill, but that is just not the case.

-In a recent article published by Fleet News Daily entitled MercuryGate Announces Big Growth in Sales, InTek Freight & Logistics is listed as one of MG's key customers that helped to drive its growth.
+In a recent article published by Fleet News Daily entitled MercuryGate Announces Big Growth in Sales, InTek Freight & Logistics is listed as one of MG's key customers that helped to drive its growth in supply chain technology market through its industry leading cloud transportation management software (TMS).

 The freight broker market continues to evolve its value-add proposition for shippers.
 Technology has put this transformation process into hyperdrive transitioning many freight brokers into logistics service providers (LSP’s).